Global IPOs rise on stock market rebound, private equity exits

 "That leads us to be able to go to financial sponsors and give them new advice about companies that we told them a year ago they couldn't take public."

-U.S. technology IPOs, meanwhile, comprised a mere 8.8 percent of IPO activity, compared with 34 percent in the year prior, as fervor for the sector tempered after Facebook Inc's (FB.O) $16 billion public debut in May 2012 fell flat.
+U.S. technology IPOs, meanwhile, comprised a mere 8.8 percent of IPO activity, compared with 34 percent in the year prior, as fervor for the sector tempered after Facebook Inc's (FB.O) $16 billion (10 billion pounds) public debut in May 2012 fell flat.

 In the absence of deals that hit the market in 2012, including Facebook and business software maker Workday Inc (WDAY.N), the majority of technology offerings this year are likely to be smaller companies in sectors like business software, advertising technology and data storage, bankers say.

-"There are a ton of (technology) companies out there with revenue of about $75 million to $125 million that are growing at least 20 percent a year and are profitable," said Paul Deninger, a senior managing director at Evercore Partners Inc (EVR.N).
+"There are a ton of (technology) companies out there with revenue of about $75 million (49 million pounds) to $125 million (82 million pounds) that are growing at least 20 percent a year and are profitable," said Paul Deninger, a senior managing director at Evercore Partners Inc (EVR.N).
 "Those are the deals that are going to emerge this year."

-In the first quarter of this year, Goldman Sachs Group Inc (GS.N) topped the global ranking of equity underwriters with 86 deals accounting for proceeds of $23 billion, up from No. 2 in the first quarter of 2012.
+In the first quarter of this year, Goldman Sachs Group Inc (GS.N) topped the global ranking of equity underwriters with 86 deals accounting for proceeds of $23 billion (15 billion pounds), up from No. 2 in the first quarter of 2012.
 Morgan Stanley (MS.N) followed as No. 2 and Citigroup as No. 3.

-Goldman Sachs was also the leader for global IPOs, raising $2.7 billion for clients, followed by Deutsche Bank and Citigroup.
+Goldman Sachs was also the leader for global IPOs, raising $2.7 billion (1.7 billion pounds) for clients, followed by Deutsche Bank and Citigroup.

-In the U.S., which made up 40 percent of global IPO activity for the quarter, Barclays ranked as the No. 1 underwriter for the quarter.
-Goldman followed as No. 2 and Citi as No. 3.

 PICK-UP IN EUROPE

-Housebuilder Crest Nicholson Holdings PLC (CRST.L) and insurer esure Group PLC (ESUR.L) went public in London, which saw the bulk of activity, while German real estate group LEG Immobilien AG (LEGn.DE) had Europe's biggest listing of the quarter when it raised 1.3 billion euros in Frankfurt.
+Housebuilder Crest Nicholson Holdings PLC (CRST.L) and insurer esure Group PLC (ESUR.L) were among those going public in London, which saw the bulk of activity, while German real estate group LEG Immobilien AG (LEGn.DE) completed Europe's biggest listing of the quarter when it raised 1.3 billion euros in Frankfurt.

 "We've now seen a number of companies successfully getting IPOs done and other issuers ... could look to take advantage of the momentum and revisit deals that they put on the back burner," said Klaus Hessberger, co-head of EMEA ECM at JPMorgan Chase & Co (JPM.N).